The Oral-B Pro 1 680 definitely gets the job done.

 It will cost a little bit more, but the extra spend is well worth it in my opinion.

 You will gain a battery life double that of the Pro 1 680.
-A visible pressure sensor, a more powerful brush motor and a second cleaning mode.
+A visible pressure sensor, a more powerful brush motor and 2 additional cleaning modes.

 3. Where is the best place to buy the Pro 680?